UPDATED APRIL 9, 2026

 Content is instantly more valuable when it includes credible information from official and trustworthy sources.

-For example, you could use research findings from:
+For example, I might use research findings from:

 - Respected media publications